dapr/proposals/20251028-BRS-workflow-versioning.md

 would only be available at runtime and not at compilation time, limiting the timeliness of the information at this time.

 ## Design
-This proposal suggests using an in-SDK router for versioning because:
+This proposal suggests repurposing the in-SDK router for versioning because:
-1. It minimizes the amount of state required on the runtime in each workflow log to maintain live versioning information
+1. It minimizes the amount of state required on the runtime in the workflow events to maintain the most recent versioning and patching information
 2. It maximizes the flexibility of SDKs to provide workflow conventions that best highlight each SDK's ecosystem and tooling capabilities.